 Bleeding heart perennials are a classic favorite for partially shaded gardens.
 With small heart-shaped flowers that look like they’re “bleeding,” these plants capture the imagination of gardeners of all ages.
-While the old-fashioned Asian native bleeding heart (Dicentra spectabilis) is the most commonly used type in gardens, growing fringed bleeding heart varieties is gaining popularity.
+While the old-fashioned Asian native bleeding heart (Dicentra spectabilis) is the most commonly used type in gardens, growing fringed bleeding-heart varieties is gaining popularity.
 What is a fringed bleeding heart?
-Continue reading for more information on fringed bleeding heart plants.
+Continue reading for more information on fringed bleeding-heart plants.

 What is a Fringed Bleeding Heart?

-Fringed bleeding heart (Dicentra eximia) is native to the Eastern United States.
+Fringed bleeding heart (Dicentra eximia) is native to the eastern United States.
 It is found naturally throughout forest floors and shaded, rocky out-crops of the Appalachian Mountains.
 This native variety is also known as wild bleeding heart.
 They grow best in moist, humus rich soil in full to partially shaded locations.
-In the wild, fringed bleeding heart plants will naturalize by self-seeding, but they are not considered to be aggressive or invasive.
+In the wild, fringed bleeding-heart plants will naturalize by self-seeding, but they are not considered to be aggressive or invasive.
 Hardy in zones 3 through 9, fringed bleeding heart grows to 1 to 2 feet (31-61 cm.) tall and wide.
 Plants produce fern-like, blue-green foliage that grows directly from the roots and stays low.
 This unique foliage is why they are called “fringed” bleeding heart.
 The same deep to light pink, heart-shaped flowers can be found, but the stems grow more upright, not arching like Dicentra spectabilis.
 These flowers put on a spectacular bloom display in spring to early summer too; however, fringed bleeding heart may continue to sporadically bloom throughout summer and early autumn if it is growing in favorable conditions.

 How to Grow a Fringed Bleeding Heart